VeroCityDevs/api-doc/docs/api/IOT/datamodel.md

 # Data Model

+The Data Models allow the applications know the expected data structure before querying the context, even if some attributes are not present.
+At the beginning we called it "Device Class", and old docs may contains reference as this name, but will be refactored in the future as "data model".
-Used as templates for iot entities, Data Models can be accessed trough the platform API.
-This section will provide details surrounding the access of datamodels data and datapoints.
+It Used as templates for iot entities, Data Models can be accessed trough the platform API.
+This section will provide details surrounding the access of data models data and datapoints.

+This Data Models can be used to implement [FIWARE Data Models](https://www.fiware.org/developers/data-models/), to know more access the documentation page: [https://fiware-datamodels.readthedocs.io/en/latest](https://fiware-datamodels.readthedocs.io/en/latest)

+>These data models have been harmonized to enable data portability for different applications including, but not limited, to Smart Cities.
+They are intended to be used together with FIWARE NGSI version 2.
+If you want to contribute and create additional data models, please have a look at our repository of data models and the data model development guidelines.

 ## The Data Model Role
 On the Vero City Platform every entity is related to a Data Model.
-Besides acting as a type, models describes the datapoints minimum schema that its entities  possesses, working as a interface definition much like as seen in Object Oriented Programming.
+Besides acting as a `type`, models describes the datapoints minimum schema that its entities  possesses, working as a interface definition much like as seen in Object Oriented Programming.
 This way, through the entity data model is possible to know what datapoints are available to access.

 ## Data Model Header Endpoint
 The data model header endpoint provides access to the following data: